sleepingkingstudios/cuprum/README.md

       end # if-else
     end # create

-Like a Function, an Operation can be defined directly by passing an implementation block to the constructor or by creating a subclass that overwrites the #process method.
+Like a Command, an Operation can be defined directly by passing an implementation block to the constructor or by creating a subclass that overwrites the #process method.

-An operation inherits the `#call` method from Cuprum::Function (see above), and delegates the `#value`, `#errors`, `#success?`, and `#failure` methods to the most recent result (see below).
+An operation inherits the `#call` method from Cuprum::Command (see above), and delegates the `#value`, `#errors`, `#success?`, and `#failure` methods to the most recent result (see below).
 If the operation has not been called, the operation will return default values.

 ### Methods

-A Cuprum::Operation inherits the methods from Cuprum::Function (see above), and defines the following additional methods:
+A Cuprum::Operation inherits the methods from Cuprum::Command (see above), and defines the following additional methods:

 #### `#result`